-15 Please refer to Anker, R., & Anker, M. (2017).
+Please refer to Anker, R., & Anker, M. (2017).
 Living Wages Around the World: Manual for Measurement.
 Edward Elgar Pub.

-EMPLOYEES.
-All men and women directly employed or contracted by an employer, including executives, managers, supervisors, and workers.
+including executives, managers, supervisors, and workers.

 EMPLOYER.
 A person or institution that has the authority to sign contracts, including employment contracts and to hire and dismiss persons in the workplace.
 Employers offer wages or a salary to workers in exchange for the workers' work or labor.
 Employers are responsible for implementing the BELLA+CANVAS Code of Conduct in all facilities manufacturing products for BELLA+CANVAS.